Hijack

 1.1.
 Port Scanning

-Initial reconnaissance was performed using nmap
+Initial reconnaissance was performed using nmap to identify open ports and services.

 export TARGET_IP=10.10.57.168